rednir/wow2/COMMANDS.md

  - `!wow text emojify [TEXT]`
      - Adds emojis to some text because its funny haha.

+## Reddit
+View Reddit posts and other content.

+ - `!wow reddit top [SUBREDDIT]`
+     - Gets the top post of all time from a given subreddit.

+ - `!wow reddit new [SUBREDDIT]`
+     - Gets the newest post from a given subreddit.

+ - `!wow reddit hot [SUBREDDIT]`
+     - Gets the first post in hot from a given subreddit.

+ - `!wow reddit cont [SUBREDDIT]`
+     - Gets the most controversial of all time from given subreddit.

 ## osu!
 Integrations with the osu!api